PyconUK/2017.pyconuk.org/pages/schedule.md

 ## Friday 27th October
  * A plumber's guide to Git (Alex Chan)
  * Abstract Base Classes: A smart use of metaclasses in Python (Leonardo Giordani)
- * An eye tracking system.
-From zero to... what eye learned.: Is it possible to predict the point in the screen where a person is looking at?
-Easy to say but hard to do.
-(Samuel Muñoz Hidalgo)
  * Attacks on Machine Learning: Attacking and defending Machine/Deep Learning Models(Pydata track) (prabhant singh)
  * Automated data exploration: Building scalable and efficient analysis pipelines with Dask (Víctor Zabalza)
  * Banish your Project Boilerplate: Hitting the Ground Running with Project Templating in Data Science (Chris Musselle)